solid/solidproject.org/_posts/implement/apps/vocabularies/2019-08-01-14_extended-usage.md

 ---
 layout: post
-title: "Use your vocabulary to describe data for Solid"
+title: "Describe data for Solid"
 permalink: implement/apps/vocabularies/use/extended
 tags: [implement, vocabularies]
-categories: [Implement]
+categories: [Implement/Vocabularies]
 ---

 Now that we have a vocabulary, we can use it to describe data.
 To this end, let us introduce the two most renowned obelisks designers of their time: [Vuittonluis](https://vuittonluis.solid.community/profile/card#me) and [G. Armani](https://garmani.solid.community/profile/card#me). if you look up their profile, you will notice that each of them describes himself as an [`obelisk:Sculptor`](http://w3id.org/obelisk/ns/Sculptor):